 Since our main community development goal is to nurture sustainable local communities, we share expertise with them about managing assets and operations.
 We also help communities attract more resources.
 For example, we are helping the Jewish community of Bulgaria to create a new community complex, including a school as well as spaces to generate rental income (as a partnership with the Lauder Foundation).
-JDC also is helping communities manage Jewish schools more effectively by joining a partnership with World ORT, the Lauder Foundation, the Maurice and Vivienne Wohl Charitable Foundation, and others.
-Since we have made significant progress in nurturing communal infrastructure in Europe, we are shifting our focus to specific programmatic areas that are shared priorities of JDC and local communities, such as resilience and security.
+JDC also is helping communities manage Jewish schools more effectively by joining a partnership, called "Educating for Impact," with World Ort, the Lauder Foundation, the Maurice and Vivienne Wohl Charitable Foundation, and others.

-We are less likely to undertake a community development initiative if other international NGOs do similar work.
+We are less likely to undertake a community development initiative if other international NGO's do similar work.
 For example, since others focus on promoting religious life, these areas are not priorities for JDC.

-Our initiatives in Europe are virtually always partnerships with local communities, so we tap local leaders' knowledge and encourage them to own the project.
+Our initiatives in Europe are virtually always partnerships with local communities, so we tap local leaders' knowledge and encourage them to take ownership of the project.
 By forging closer ties with the community, partnerships enhance JDC's influence, even over activities we do not fund.
 But since our scarce resources have to advance JDC's own programmatic goals, our joint ventures focus increasingly on JDC priorities, such as resilience and leadership development.